 Now, I want to address this before going into the spectacular gameplay.
 The components of this game will more than likely leave you feeling deflated.

-Whilst the cubes used to track your resources are nice, shiny and feel solid, after just a couple of plays the metallic paint was already starting to chip off the corners.
+Whilst the cubes used to track your resources are nice, shiny, and feel solid, after just a couple of plays the metallic paint was already starting to chip off the corners.

 Terraforming Mars - Gameplay

 Now, this is where the game grabs you and doesn’t let go.
-As mentioned previously, the objective of the game is to achieve three key milestones in terraforming the planet- Raise the mean temperature to eight degrees Celsius, increase the oxygen to 14% and place nine ocean tiles.
-Whilst you all work towards these shared goals this is by no means a co-operative game, think of it as a race to be the biggest contributor to the colonisation of Mars.
-Each round (referred to in game as a ‘Generation’) has three distinct phases – Research, Action and Production.
+As mentioned previously, the objective of the game is to achieve three key milestones in terraforming the planet.
+Raise the mean temperature to eight degrees Celsius, increase the oxygen to 14%, and place nine ocean tiles.
+Whilst you all work towards these shared goals, this is by no means a cooperative game.
+Think of it as a race to be the biggest contributor to the colonisation of Mars.
+Each round (referred to in-game as a ‘Generation’) has three distinct phases – Research, Action, and Production.

-During the ‘Research Phase’ each player draws four cards which they are then able to purchase for 3M€ each (that’s three Mega Credits not Euros!).
-These will add to any cards the player already owns and form their hand and can range from importing hydrogen to laying an ocean tile, building a nuclear power plant or even introducing pets to cities.
+During the Research Phase, each player draws four cards.
+They can then purchase these cards for 3M€ each (that’s three Mega Credits, not Euros!).
+These will add to any cards the player already owns and form their hand, ranging from importing hydrogen to laying an ocean tile, building a nuclear power plant, or even introducing pets to cities.

-The main phase follows in the ‘Action Phase’.
+The main phase follows in the Action Phase.
 Each player takes it in turns to perform one or two actions until every player has passed or can no longer perform an action.
-These actions include playing a card, undertaking a standard project, converting plants into forest tiles, converting heat to raise the temperature and claiming milestones or awards.
+These actions include playing a card, undertaking a standard project, converting plants into forest tiles, converting heat to raise the temperature, and claiming milestones or awards.

-The final stage of a Generation is the ‘Production Phase’.
-Its no surprise that this is where you produce materials to use in future generations.
-There are six unit types to produce, as long as you have at least one production in that unit type of course: MegaCredits, Steel, Titanium, Plants, Power and Heat.
-We’ve already touched on our Mars currency as well as both heat and plants, as for the others, Steel is worth 2M€ when playing a card in which buildings are constructed, Titanium is worth 3€ for space cards and power is used to either pay for an action on a card or the production of it can be reduced to permanently power a construct such as a city of power plants.
-At the start of each production phase all unused power is converted into heat to be used in following generations.
+The final stage of a Generation is the Production Phase.
+It's no surprise that this is where you produce materials to use for future generations.
+There are six unit types to produce: MegaCredits, Steel, Titanium, Plants, Power, and Heat.
+We’ve already touched on our Mars currency, as well as both heat and plants.
+As for the others, Steel is worth 2M€ when playing a card in which buildings are constructed.
+Titanium is worth 3M€ for space cards.
+Power is used to either pay for an action on a card, or the production of it can be reduced to permanently power a construct - such as a city of power plants.
+At the start of each production phase, all unused power is converted into heat to be used in the following generations.

-The Awards are a much more tricky affair as they can be funded at any time by any player but only pay-out at the end of the game to the person who wins the category, who may not be the person who funded the award in the first place.
+The Awards are a much more tricky affair.
+They can be funded at any time by any player, but only pay at the end of the game to the person who wins the category.
+This may not be the person who funded the award in the first place.
 These range from owning the most tiles in play to having the most Heat Resource cubes.
-In addition, the first award to be funded only costs 8M€ however the second rises to 14M€ and the third and final one to 20M€, rewarding those brave enough to fund an award early but increasing the risk of another player reaping the benefits.
+In addition, the first award to be funded only costs 8M€, while the second rises to 14M€, and the third and final one to 20M€.
+Rewarding those brave enough to fund an award early, but increasing the risk of another player reaping the benefits.

-Final Thoughts on Terraforming Mars
+Final Thoughts On Terraforming Mars

-With cards having prerequisites to play, and knock on effects often in the late game, playing one card will result in five or six other things having to happen.
+With cards having prerequisites to play, and knock-on effects often in the late game, playing one card will result in five or six other things having to happen.